Blizzard/node-rdkafka/README.md

 // Wait for the ready event before proceeding producer.on('ready', function() {
-  // Create a Topic object with any options our Producer
-  // should use when writing to that topic. var topic = producer.Topic('topic', {
+  try {
+    producer.produce(
-    // Make the Kafka broker acknowledge our message (optional) 'request.required.acks': 1
+      // Topic to send the message to
-  });

-  producer.produce({
+      'topic',
+      // optionally we can manually specify a partition for the message
+      // this defaults to -1 - which will use librdkafka's default partitioner (consistent random for keyed messages, random for unkeyed messages) null,
       // Message to send.
 If a string is supplied, it will be
       // converted to a Buffer automatically, but we're being
-    // explicit here for the sake of example.
-    message: new Buffer('Awesome message'),
+      // explicit here for the sake of example. new Buffer('Awesome message'),
-    // for keyed messages, we also specify the key - note that this field is optional
+      // for keyed messages, we also specify the key - note that this field is optional 'Stormwind',
-    key: 'Stormwind',
-    // optionally we can manually specify a partition for the message
-    // this defaults to -1 - which will use librdkafka's default partitioner (consistent random for keyed messages, random for unkeyed messages)
-    partition: 0,
-    // The topic object we created above
-    topic: topic
-  }, function(err) {
-    // Called after the message is queued if (err) {
+    );
+  } catch (err) {
     console.error('A problem occurred when sending our message');
     console.error(err);
-    } else {
-      console.log('Message produced successfully!');
   }
-  });
 });

 // Any errors we encounter, including connection errors